BigBIueWhale/deep_intent_search/README.md

 Use [semantic_splitter.py](./semantic_splitter.py) utility to create a folder at [./split](./split/).
 A group of files with naming convention `[000001.txt, 000002.txt, ...]` will be created.

-The splitting logic is done by utilizing structured output from `Gemini 2.5 Flash` in a recursive approach, to split the file(s) into small chunks as the LLM sees fit.
+The splitting logic is done by utilizing structured output from `GPT-5 Nano` in a recursive approach, to split the file(s) into small chunks as the LLM sees fit.

 ```powershell
 PS C:\Users\user\Downloads\deep_intent_search> python semantic_splitter.py --file "C:\Users\user\Downloads\tanakh\Prophets\Amos\Hebrew\Tanach with Text Only.txt" "C:\Users\user\Downloads\tanakh\Prophets\Ezekiel\Hebrew\Tanach with Text Only.txt" [...total 39 files]